exoplatform/exo-documentation/docs/LDAP.rst

 -  **defaultGroupType**: the name of the PicketLink IDM GroupType that will be used to store groups.
 The default is ``GTN_GROUP_TYPE``.

--  **groupTypeMappings** : this parameter maps groups added with GateIn 3.5 API as children of a given group ID, and stores them with a given group type name in PicketLink IDM.
+-  **groupTypeMappings** : this parameter maps groups added with eXo Platform 3.5 API as children of a given group ID, and stores them with a given group type name in PicketLink IDM.
    If the parent ID ends with "/*", all child groups will have the mapped